 The event was presided by José Masaveu Herrero, managing director of this amazing wine project which produces over a million bottles annually in its four wineries (Murua, Fillaboa, Leda and Pagos de Aráiz) and its cider mill (Valverán) and which, according to this member of the Masaveu family, “is at its maximum splendor, not only due to the quality achieved year after year but also because of the excellent team of workers that strive each day to offer these gems, in the form of exquisite wines with different tastes and styles, to all of our customers”.

-The Masaveu family first invested in the wine sector in 1974, when they purchased Bodegas Murua, however the family’s first vineyards date back to the middle of the 19th century, precisely in Castellar del Vallés where the family originally comes from and where Federico Masaveu Rivell began a journey to be continued one century later by his descendants.
+The Masaveu family first invested in the wine sector in 1974, when they purchased Murua Winery, however the family’s first vineyards date back to the middle of the 19th century, precisely in Castellar del Vallés where the family originally comes from and where Federico Masaveu Rivell began a journey to be continued one century later by his descendants.